mscott77/startup/README.md

 added reactivity to all components of the app including:
 - [x] ability to login
-- [ ] placeholder for q,x,z words
+- [x] placeholder for profanity filter
 - [x] ability to play the game
-- [ ] placeholder for websocket "bob joined the game" messages
+- [x] placeholder for suggestion "chatroom"

 ### Major Changes: